Overview

 Claiming a Pregenerated Wallet

 Claiming pregenerated wallets must be done client-side with the Para Client SDK.
-The Server SDK does not support the key rotation operations required for wallet claiming.
+The Server SDK does not support the

 - The user must be fully authenticated with Para